JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 ## Interpreting `WER`s

-`WER`s are a measure of the combined performance of the acoustic model + language model, so we have to take them with a grain of salt when we use them to talk about the acoustic model alone.
-If the acoustic model is performing badly, but your language model is well suited to your data, you may still get good `WER`s.
+`WER`s are a measure of the combined performance of the Acoustic Model + Language Model, so we have to take them with a grain of salt when we use them to talk about the Acoustic Model alone.
+If the Acoustic Model is performing badly, but your Language Model is well suited to your data, you may still get good `WER`s.

 The decoding phase produces `WER`s, which help you quickly gauge the performance of your model.
 For example, you might see something like the following: